Stephanie Natter, MA, ATR-BC, CGP, LCPAT

 Veena Datta, MS, LCPC, NCC

-At Expressive Therapy Center, Ms. Datta helped launch and currently manages Employee Wellness Program (EWP), which offers companies and organizations mental health support for their employees.
-For more information on EWP, please click here.
+At Expressive Therapy Center, Ms. Datta helped launch and currently manages the Employee Wellness Program, which offers companies and organizations mental health support for their employees.

 Peter Burchard, PhD